learning-zone/azure-basics/README.md

 #### Q. What is the difference between Azure Monitor and Azure Security Center?
 #### Q. How do you integrate Azure Monitor with third-party tools?
 #### Q. What are the best practices for monitoring Azure resources?
+#### Q. What is Azure Monitor, and what are its key features?
+#### Q. How does Azure Monitor help in managing the performance and availability of applications?
+#### Q. What is Log Analytics, and how does it fit within Azure Monitor?
+#### Q. What are Application Insights, and how do they support monitoring applications?
+#### Q. How do you set up alerts and notifications in Azure Monitor?
+#### Q. What is Azure Monitor Metrics, and how does it differ from Azure Monitor Logs?
+#### Q. Can you explain the difference between Metric Alerts and Log Alerts?
+#### Q. What are diagnostic settings in Azure Monitor, and how do you configure them?
+#### Q. How do you monitor virtual machines (VMs) using Azure Monitor?
+#### Q. What is the role of Network Watcher in monitoring Azure networks?
+#### Q. How would you use Azure Monitor to track resource usage and costs?
+#### Q. What are Azure Monitor Workbooks, and how do they help visualize data?
+#### Q. How does Azure Monitor integrate with other Azure services like Azure Security Center?
+#### Q. What is the importance of Distributed Tracing in Azure Monitor?
+#### Q. How do you handle log retention and archiving in Azure Monitor?
+#### Q. What is Azure Monitor for containers, and how does it help in monitoring AKS clusters?
+#### Q. How do you use Application Insights to monitor web applications for performance issues?
+#### Q. What is Kusto Query Language (KQL), and how is it used in Azure Monitor?
+#### Q. What are Activity Logs in Azure Monitor, and why are they important?
+#### Q. How would you implement end-to-end monitoring for a multi-tier application using Azure Monitor?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>